 Moving forward, Zagat will be a cornerstone of our local offering — delighting people with their impressive array of reviews, ratings, and insights, while enabling people everywhere to find extraordinary (and ordinary) experiences around the corner and around the world. – Former Yahoo CEO and Google executive Marissa Mayer

 Zagat relies mostly on the curation and local guides.
 It contains editorial content about restaurants located only in major cities around the US.
-Google, as of now, has gone way beyond that and that might very well be the reason for Google not requiring Zagat anymore.
+Google, as of now, has gone way beyond that, which might very well be why Google does not require Zagat anymore.